-Becoming a United Methodist begins with a commitment to grow as a disciple of Jesus Christ through participation in a local congregation.
+Becoming a United Methodist begins with a desire to grow as a disciple of Jesus Christ as part of a local congregation.
+For United Methodists, being baptized and committing to active participation in a church community are the first steps to becoming a member.

 Baptism marks the beginning of our lifelong journey as disciples of Jesus Christ.
-In baptism, we are initiated into the Christian church and incorporated into the community of God’s people, the body of Christ.
-Baptized Christians reaffirm the Baptismal Covenant as part of their membership vows.
+In baptism, we are initiated into the Christian church and incorporated into the community of God's people, the body of Christ.
 Those who have never been baptized will receive the sacrament of baptism before becoming members.
+Those previously baptized will reaffirm the Baptismal Covenant as part of their membership vows.

 This Is Your Baptismal Liturgy, a guide to the baptism ritual